davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 16.0.0.123 (number of closed issues)
 ```

-I've created a script to bump any of the version numbers, which I can run manually as I commit and push features, as well as hook into a GitHub Action which bumps the `build` each time a PR is merged.
+I've created a script to bump version units, which I can run manually as I commit and push features, as well as hook it up to a GitHub Action which bumps the `build` each time a PR is merged.

-Additionally, I could run multiple local builds for testers, so the final versions for the `16.x` builds might look like:
+Additionally, I could run multiple *local* builds for testers, so the final versions for the `16.x` builds might look like:

 ```
 16.0.0.123